 This paper measures the relationship between historical month-to-month variation in agricultural employment within counties and new cases of COVID-19 and deaths each month from April-August 2020.
-The results show that 100 additional workers in the 2019 monthly fruit, vegetable, and horticultural (FVH) workforce in were associated with a 4.5% increase in COVID-19 cases, and 25.17 additional COVID-19 cases and 0.48 COVID-19 deaths per 100,000 individuals in the 2019 monthly workforce.
-If farm workers are less likely to get tested for COVID-19 as some reports suggest (UC Berkeley School of Public Health, 2020), then these estimated coefficients could be lower-bounds for the actual association between FVH employment and the incidence of new COVID-19 cases and deaths within a county.
+The results show that 100 additional workers in the 2019 monthly fruit, vegetable, and horticultural (FVH) workforce in were associated with 4.5% more COVID-19 cases within counties.
+Similarly, 100 additional FVH workers were associated with 25.17 additional COVID-19 cases and 0.48 COVID-19 deaths per 100,000 individuals in the workforce.
+If farm workers are less likely to get tested for COVID-19 as some reports suggest (UC Berkeley School of Public Health, 2020), then these estimated coefficients could be lower-bounds for the actual association between FVH employment and the incidence of new COVID-19 cases and deaths.

-All specifications include controls for state-by-month fixed effects and indicator variables for level of exposure to COVID-19 in April 2020 interacted with month fixed effects, but do not preclude the possibility that other social activities correlated with agricultural employment could be responsible for the observed relationship.
-Nevertheless, the findings have important implications for agricultural producers and consumers.
-Outbreaks of COVID-19 in agricultural communities as employment rises increase the risk of farm labor shortages at critical stages of production and harvest.
+All specifications include controls for state-by-month fixed effects and indicator variables for level of exposure to COVID-19 in April 2020 interacted with month fixed effects.
+However, this does not preclude the possibility that other social activities correlated with agricultural employment could be responsible for the observed relationship between labor-intensive agricultural activities and COVID-19 spread.
+The findings from this paper have important implications for agricultural workers, producers, and consumers.
 Potential health risks to workers are a public concern, and new strategies may need to be implemented to help protect farm workers' safety.
-Labor shortages could be costly to individual producers, and in the extreme event, labor shortages could lead to regional or national food shortages for consumers.
+Outbreaks of COVID-19 in agricultural communities when farm employment is on the rise could also increase the risk of farm labor shortages at critical stages of production and harvest.
+Labor shortages could be costly to individual producers, and in the extreme event, lead to regional or national food shortages.